Skip to main content

 Contraception is the use of medicines, devices or surgery to prevent pregnancy.
 It is also called birth control.

-Free contraception is available in Ireland to women, girls, trans and non-binary people.
+Free contraception is available in Ireland to women, girls, trans, non-binary and intersex people.

 Most contraception is free under the Free Contraception Service.
 The service includes the morning-after pill.